OpenWebAdvocacy/website/src/posts/uk-cma-browser-cloud-gaming-progress-report.md

 ---
-title: “UK Competition and Markets Authority interim report”
+title: “Browser and Cloud Gaming Market Investigation Update”
 date: '2024-06-27'
 tags: ['Policy', 'CMA', 'UK']
 author: "OWA"
 ---

-The UK’s Competition and Markets Authority, Browser and Cloud Gaming Market Investigation has just released their progress report.
-Long time readers may remember that this investigation was restarted after a high court win against Apple.
+The UK’s Competition and Markets Authority, [Browser and Cloud Gaming Market Investigation](https://www.gov.uk/cma-cases/mobile-browsers-and-cloud-gaming) has just released their progress report.
+Long time readers may remember that this investigation was restarted [after a high court win against Apple](https://open-web-advocacy.org/blog/apple-loses-on-appeal/).

 The report delves into Apple’s rule that all browsers on iOS must use the version of WebKit bundled with iOS which is under Apple’s exclusive control.